sebastiendonadio/devopsmlops/chapters/08-chapter6.md

 Let's review the data type with their transformation and aggregation techniques:

-(a)
+(a) Continuous data type
-  Linear Regression

-  Transformation - Continous
+  Transformation

-  Aggregation - Univariate: absolute value, imputation, mean center, winsorize, smoothing/averaging, binning, change scale of data using for example log or inverse or power   [[2]](Chapter6.html#ftnt2)  transformations. <br> Bivariate: the difference between 2 variables, odds-ratio   [[3]](Chapter6.html#ftnt3) | Mean, median, standard deviation, variance.
+Univariate: absolute value, imputation, mean center, winsorize, smoothing/averaging, binning, change scale of data using for example log or inverse or power   [[2]](Chapter6.html#ftnt2)  transformations.

-(b)
+<br> Bivariate: the difference between 2 variables, odds-ratio   [[3]](Chapter6.html#ftnt3)

+Aggregation

+Mean, median, standard deviation, variance.

-Categorical unordered aka nominal
+(b) Categorical unordered aka nominal data type

+  Transformation

-  Transformation - Dummy encoding: assign numbers to the levels and ensure that if there are   K   levels you encode using only   K-1   new variables.
-This is to ensure that for algorithms such as linear regression the coefficient matrix is not over-determined and is invertible. <br> One hot encoding - encode each level as a vector where if there are   K   levels the vector is of size   K. <br> Feature vectors: use vectors to encode each level  (vectors are usually <   K   size if there are   K   levels) where the distance (such as Euclidean) between the vectors are semantically determined.
+Dummy encoding: assign numbers to the levels and ensure that if there are   K   levels you encode using only   K-1   new variables.
+This is to ensure that for algorithms such as linear regression the coefficient matrix is not over-determined and is invertible.

+  <br> One hot encoding - encode each level as a vector where if there are   K   levels the vector is of size   K.

+  <br> Feature vectors: use vectors to encode each level  (vectors are usually <   K   size if there are   K   levels) where the distance (such as Euclidean) between the vectors are semantically determined.
 Thus semantically similar levels have vectors close to each other by distance measure.
 For example, encoding colors with feature vectors will have blue and azure vectors close to each other in distance.

+  Aggregation

-  Aggregation - count/frequency of a specific level, the number of times a level is hit in a given period.
+  Count/frequency of a specific level, the number of times a level is hit in a given period.

-(c)
-Categorical ordered aka ordinal
+(c) Categorical ordered aka ordinal data type

+Transformation

-Transformation - Numbering: assign numbers in ascending or descending order.
+Numbering: assign numbers in ascending or descending order.
 For example, if an alert has low, medium, and high levels, the corresponding encoding maybe 0, 1, or 2 to indicate the order of criticality.

+Aggregation

-Aggregation - Same as unordered categorical.
+Same as unordered categorical.

 Next, we outline the benefits and challenges of a feature store and list 3 popular open-source feature stores.